SchemaStore/schemastore/CONTRIBUTING.md

 ### JSON formatter
 This project contains an [`.editorconfig`](https://github.com/SchemaStore/schemastore/blob/master/.editorconfig) file.
 If your IDE or code editor doesn't natively support it, please install the [EditorConfig](https://editorconfig.org) plugin.

-## CSS spec
-The CSS specification is divided into multiple XML documents
-> one for each CSS module as specified by the W3C.

-Each XML document can contain properties, @-directives and pseudo elements/classes with descriptions, example usage and allowed values.

-Here are some ways to contribute:

-1. Add missing descriptions
-2. Add missing properties and values
-3. Update the supported browsers attribute
-4. Add new CSS modules by creating a new file

-The easiest way to contribute is to use Visual Studio 2012 or newer, since it has native support for this XML format.

-After cloning this project to your local machine, copy the [XML schema files](/src/schemas/css) to this folder:

-**C:\Users\[username]\AppData\Roaming\Microsoft\VisualStudio\14.0\schemas\css** where **14.0** refers to the version of Visual Studio.

-If the last part of the path (_schemas\css_) doesn't exist, you should create it manually.

-Visual Studio will now use these schema files instead of the ones it ships with.